 Flexible Learning students need to forward copies of any testing accommodations to our office after their enrollment is processed and they have registered with the DRC.

-If a student fails to complete the course before the course expiration date, a failing grade of "E", “E0” or “E1” may be recorded to the UF Registrar.
+If a student fails to complete the course before the course expiration date, a failing grade of "E", “E0” or “E1” will be recorded to the UF Registrar.
 Refer to the course syllabus for specific grading information.
-The UF Registrar is notified electronically of the final course grade.

 Verify your unofficial transcript to ensure your grade is posted prior to ordering.
 Some institutions have limits on the number of Distance Learning courses or transfer credits they will accept, so it is student's responsibility to check on the transfer of credit before enrolling.